 Retaliation against anyone who makes a good faith report or complaint under this policy, who opposes in a reasonable manner an act believed to constitute a violation of this policy, or because they have assisted, or participated or refused to participate in any manner in a resolution process under this policy, is prohibited.
 Concerns or questions about retaliation should be immediately reported to the University's Title IX Coordinator.

-The full HSU Sexual Harassment and Misconduct policy can be found at the following link: https://3eroib1qr1f4ekdp93x2c2fv-wpengine.netdna-ssl.com/wp-content/uploads/2020/09/HSU-Title-IX-Policy-8-14-2020-update.pdf
+The full HSU Sexual Harassment and Misconduct policy can be found at the following link: HSU-Title-IX-Policy-10-14-22.pdf (hsutx.edu)

 23. Skateboards, Rollerblades, and Wheels